Ruicong-Chen/Old-Personal-Website/index.md

 *  I have experience in complex system design based on custom designed chip with top publication such as [MobiCOM 2020](https://dl.acm.org/doi/abs/10.1145/3372224.3419216).
 *  I am always curious about new technology and passionate about doing high-impact work.

 Before joining MIT, I received a bachelor's degree in EECS from Peking University in 2019.
-I also did a summer internship at UT Austin working with Professor [Nan Sun](https://www.sunresearchgroup.top/en/).

 You can access my curriculum vitae [here](misc/CV_Ruicong_Chen.pdf).